 - MISFA to oversee and control investments to develop the microfinance sector in Afghanistan (2012-2014)

-- African Union/ Ethiopia to develop and implement a training programme for Diaspora entrepreneurs in Africa intending to expand their businesses (2019 – ongoing)
+- African Union/ Ethiopia to develop and implement a training programme for Diaspora entrepreneurs in Africa intending to expand their businesses (2019)

-- EC/ Horizon 2020 – YMCB leading the work package of Financial Education for (youth) migrant entrepreneurship in the Youth Migrant Entrepreneurship Capacity Building project.
+- EC/ Horizon 2020 – YMCB leading the work package of Financial Education for (youth) migrant entrepreneurship in the Youth Migrant Entrepreneurship Capacity Building project (2018-ongoing).

-- RVO/ The Netherlands to design, develop and introduce practice-oriented training programmes on financing and reporting for SMEs in Ghana (2014 – ongoing)
+- RVO/ The Netherlands to design, develop and introduce practice-oriented training programmes on financing and reporting for SMEs in Ghana (2014 – 2019)

-- WSBI/ LIFTt o assist in carrying out a research activity in Morocco on small savings behaviour among young adults (as part of their empowerment process),
+- WSBI/ LIFT to assist in carrying out a research activity in Morocco on small savings behaviour among young adults (as part of their empowerment process) – (2019)

 - Woord en Daad / The Netherlands Assessment and design of an entrepreneurship education programme for vocational training in Ethiopia; an assignment centered around the question how to prepare youth better for their participation in the labour market (employed or as self-employed) after school.
 (2013-2015)